alertlogic/al-agent-container/fargate/README.md

 ### Choosing a Fluent Bit Container Image

+[AWS for Fluent Bit](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/firelens-using-fluentbit.html) is the recommended Fluent Bit image.
+Alternatively, the upstream `fluent/fluent-bit:latest` or `cr.fluentbit.io/fluent/fluent-bit:latest` tend to be minimal in terms of memory usage, space usage, and download size.
+However, these repositories are subject to aggressive Docker Hub pull rate limits, making them unsuitable for larger-scale deployments unless a paid Docker subscription is used.

+### Routing Logs to Multiple Destinations

-If no AWS log outputs (`firehose`, `cloudwatch`, or `kinesis`) are used in addition to the Alert Logic Agent Container, the recommended Fluent Bit image is the upstream `fluent/fluent-bit:latest` (as used in the recommended configuration) or `cr.fluentbit.io/fluent/fluent-bit:latest` (using Fluent Bit's own container repository instead of Docker Hub).
-This tends to be minimal in terms of memory usage, space usage, and download size.
+If no AWS log outputs (`firehose`, `cloudwatch`, or `kinesis`) are used in addition to the Alert Logic Agent Container, use the recommended Fluent Bit container configuration as described in [Deploy Agent Container](#deploy_agent).
+This avoids loading unnecessary Fluent Bit output plug-ins.

-If the above AWS log outputs are needed, or if ECR is preferred to Docker Hub, the [AWS for Fluent Bit](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/firelens-using-fluentbit.html) image can be used instead, for example:
+If the above AWS log outputs are needed, the [AWS for Fluent Bit](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/firelens-using-fluentbit.html) image can be configured as follows instead:

    ```
    {